Being on the road for longer and cheaper is a serious goal for many travellers.

 Just like you’re trying to win over a new boss, you want to convince your host to choose you, and reply to you, out of all of the emails they receive.
 So if you really want to be part of the team, don’t send a generic message saying you’re interested and would love to help.

 Tell them why you’re interested, how you’re able to help and when you can be there.
-Be clear and precise.
+Be clear and specific.

 3. Don’t waste everyone’s time